home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

     return 3;
   }

-  // The rules for your card for sizing your card if the grid in section view getLayoutOptions() {
+  // The rules for sizing your card in the grid in sections view getLayoutOptions() {
     return {
       grid_rows: 3,